Britain’s top diplomat joins final day of Yemen peace talks

-RIMBO, Sweden (AP) — Britain’s foreign secretary is joining the Yemen peace talks on their final day in Sweden as part of his efforts to help kick start a political process to bring an end to the impoverished Arab country’s brutal four-year civil war.
+RIMBO, Sweden (AP) — Britain’s foreign secretary joined Yemen peace talks in Sweden on Thursday, as part of his efforts to help kick start a political process to bring an end to the country’s brutal four-year civil war.

-His office says Jeremy Hunt will be in the Swedish town of Rimbo along with U.N.
-Secretary General Antonio Guterres on Thursday, the final day of the U.N.-sponsored Yemen talks.
+Jeremy Hunt’s office said he would be in the Swedish town of Rimbo along with U.N.
+Secretary General Antonio Guterres for the final day of this round of the U.N.-sponsored talks.

-It says Hunt will also be meeting the delegates from the warring sides — the internationally recognized Yemeni government and the Houthi rebels.
+It says Hunt would also meet delegates from the warring sides — the internationally recognized Yemeni government and the Houthi rebels.

-Hunt said ahead of his trip that “Yemen is the world’s worst humanitarian catastrophe, and these peace talks represent the best opportunity in years to move towards the political solution the people of Yemen urgently need.”
+“Yemen is the world’s worst humanitarian catastrophe, and these peace talks represent the best opportunity in years to move towards the political solution the people of Yemen urgently need,” Hunt said ahead of his trip to Sweden, according to his office.
+“I applaud the historic strides the U.N. special envoy has already made in bringing the parties together for the first time since 2016.”

 Most Read Nation & World Stories